openlegend/core-rules/core/SRD.md

 \
 **Prerequisites:**

--   **Tier 1**: Any Social, Any Mental, Any Supernatural 4
+-   **Tier 1**: Any Social, Any Mental, Any Extraordinary 4

-**Description:** Your prowess in a supernatural, mental, or social attribute empowers a physical aspect of your character, allowing you to use that attribute for tasks normally reserved for another attribute.
+**Description:** Your prowess in a extraordinary, mental, or social attribute empowers a physical aspect of your character, allowing you to use that attribute for tasks normally reserved for another attribute.
 Examples of Attribute Substitution in play include a martial artist who is physically weak but